-Having suffered with sciatica pain for several years, I’m happy to say that it has been five years since my last knock down, drag out flare up and I’m working proactively to keep it that way.
+Having suffered from sciatica pain for several years, I’m happy to say that it has been five years since my last knockdown, drag-out flare up and I’m working proactively to keep it that way.
 Now don’t get me wrong; Ms. Sciatica has tried to clear her painful throat a few times, but when she did I knew it was because I had slacked on my preventive protocol.
 Just one “Ahem” from Ms. Sciatica was enough to get me back on track.

 What Am I Doing to Keep My Sciatica Pain at Bay?

 Sciatica Pain Relief Tool #1: Hydration